Skip to main content

 The second parameter of the constructor takes the 'config'.
 It contains the following values:

-'token' - Set the token key if your project requires a "Security API Token".
+• 'token' - Set the token key if your project secure "Security API Token".
 If you are using certificate protection, do not pass this variable.
 You can read more about the security of your project here.

-'langCode' - Set the "langCode" to establish the default language.
-By specifying this parameter once, you won't have to pass the langCode to the methods of the ONEENTRY API.
-If you do not specify a default language, it will default to "en_US".
+• 'langCode' - Set the "langCode" to set the default language.
+By specifying this parameter once, you don't have to pass the langCode to the methods ONEENTRY API.
+If you have not passed the default language, it will be set "en_US".

-'traficLimit' - Some methods use more than one request to the CMS to ensure that the data you receive is complete and easy to work with.
-Set this parameter to "true" to save traffic and decide for yourself what data you need.
-The default value is "false".
+• 'traficLimit' - Some methods use more than one request to the OneEntry so that the data you receive is complete and easy to work with.
+Pass the value "true" for this parameter to save traffic and decide for yourself what data you need.
+The default value "false".

-'auth' - An object with authorization settings.
-By default, the SDK is configured to work with tokens stored in the user's session and does not require any additional work from you.
-However, the SDK does not maintain session state between sessions.
-If you are satisfied with these settings, you do not need to pass the 'auth' variable at all.
+• 'auth' - An object with authorization settings.
+By default, the SDK is configured to work with tokens inside the user's session and does not require any additional work from you.
+At the same time, the SDK does not store the session state between sessions.
+If you are satisfied with such settings, do not pass the variable 'auth' at all.

-'refreshToken' - The user's refresh token.
-Pass it here from the repository to restore the user's session during initialization.
+• 'refreshToken' - The user's refresh token.
+Transfer it here from the repository to restore the user's session during initialization.

-'saveFunction' - A function that handles the update of the refresh token.
-If you want to store the token between sessions, for example in local storage, provide a function here that does this.
-The function must accept a parameter to which the string containing the token will be passed.
+• 'saveFunction' - A function that works with the update refresh token.
+If you want to store the token between sessions, for example in local storage, pass a function here that does this.
+The function must accept a parameter to which the string with the token will be passed.

-'customAuth' - If you want to configure authorization and manage tokens yourself, set this flag to true.
-If you prefer to use the SDK's default settings, set it to false or omit it entirely.
+• 'customAuth' - If you want to configure authorization and work with tokens yourself, set this flag to true.
+If you want to use the sdk settings, set it to false or do not transfer it at all.

-An example of a configuration with token protection and automatic authentication that maintains state between sessions:
+• 'providerMarker' - The marker for the auth provider.
+Default: 'email'.
+An example of a configuration with token protection and automatic authentication that stores state between sessions

 const tokenFunction = (token) => {